zuozhenggh/learning-library/developer-library/converged-db-on-premises/ords/ords.md

 **Insert data into JSON table using POST method**

- Perform the following steps to create a RESTful Service which inserts the information into table purchase_order using the HTTP Method POST.
+ Perform the following STEPS to create a RESTful Service which inserts the information into table purchase_order using the HTTP Method POST.

 35. Right click on template  **cnvg/** then select **Add handler** and select **POST**.